Skip to Content

 Glaze:

-2. Mix the Ingredients: In a large bowl, combine the ground beef, breadcrumbs, onion, garlic, eggs, milk, ketchup, Worcestershire sauce, thyme, parsley, salt, pepper, and smoked paprika.
-Mix everything together until just combined—overmixing can lead to a dense meatloaf.
+Mix the Ingredients: In a large bowl, combine the ground beef, breadcrumbs, onion, garlic, egg, ketchup, Worcestershire sauce, and seasoning mix.
+We used Tony Chachere’s No Salt seasoning mix.
+Mix everything together until just combined — overmixing can lead to a dense meatloaf.

-3. Form the Loaf: Transfer the meat mixture onto the prepared baking sheet.
+Form the Loaf: Transfer the meat mixture onto the prepared baking pan.
 Shape it into a loaf, about 2 inches high.
-The free-form method on a sheet allows the meatloaf to cook evenly and gives a nice crust.

-5. Bake: Place the meatloaf in the oven and bake for about 55 minutes.
-After this time, spread the remaining glaze over the meatloaf and continue baking for an additional 10 to 15 minutes, or until the internal temperature reaches 160°F (71°C).
+Bake: Place the meatloaf in the oven and bake at 350 degrees for about 40 minutes.
+After this time, increase the temperature to 400 degrees and spread the glaze over the meatloaf.
+Continue baking for an additional 15 minutes, or until the internal temperature reaches 160°F.

 Servings